dougmercer-yt/dougmercer-yt/README.md

 ```sh
 git pull
 ```

+### Some code from a video is missing-- can you add it?

+Maybe!
+If you create an issue describing what code you want added, I'll do my best to add it.

+However, I do not plan on adding code related to any `manim`-based animations I used in early videos.
+The reason for this is **the code probably doesn't work anymore**.
+In many of these early videos, I used a custom, experimental `manim` extension called `manic` (for `manim-code`) that I was simultaneously developing and using.
+The code was complicated and buggy due to some weirdness in how the `manim` library uses `pygments` and handles tokenization.
+So, rather than cluttering the repository with lots of broken code, I'm not going to publish the code for `manim`-related animations.

 ### Why is this repo a monorepo?
 I'd rather it not be, but Github Sponsors currently only allows me to grant access to one repository per "tier".
 In order to grant access to all video's code, rather than just one, I needed to organize the repository as a monorepo `¯\_(ツ)_/¯`.